Review: 2025

 Rethinking How I Work

 2025 was a year of reworking my productivity habits.
-With agent tools getting more advanced, I decided to refactor my workflow from the ground up.
-I moved all my notes and tasks to Logseq, leaving behind Obsidian and RemNote.
-I also restructured my Ticktick setup, cutting down on lists and clutter.
-The result: a much simpler and lighter system.
+As agent tools grew more sophisticated, I decided to refactor my workflow from the ground up.
+I migrated all my notes and tasks to Logseq, bidding farewell to Obsidian and RemNote.
+I also streamlined my Ticktick setup, trimming down lists and eliminating clutter.
+The result: a leaner, more focused system.

 Ticktick 2025 stats